Sweet Potato Stuffed Shells

 Real yams have a dark skin and are even sweeter than sweet potatoes.
 They are popular in Caribbean cuisine, but are actually a bit hard to find in most grocery stores in the states.

-So let the record show: These wonderfully delicious baked shells are stuffed with sweet potatoes and definitely not stuffed with yams.
+So let the record show: These wonderfully delicious Sweet Potato Stuffed Shells are stuffed with sweet potatoes and definitely not stuffed with yams.

 1) Peel and cube yams and boil them in salted water until they are very tender, about 12-15 minutes.
 Drain yams and mash in a bowl.